Luke List Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-In his tournament at The RSM Classic in Saint Simons Island, Georgia, Luke List posted a 19th-place finish, and he enters the 2024 The Sentry aiming for a better finish.
+In his competition at The RSM Classic in Saint Simons Island, Georgia, Luke List posted a 19th-place finish, and he enters the 2024 The Sentry aiming for a better finish.

 The Sentry Tournament & Course Info